obihughes/omega-planner/components/projects/README.md

 ### ProjectCard
 Displays individual project cards with progress indicators, status, and management actions.

+Notes:
+- The click target is limited to the visible card surface to avoid accidental opens when clicking empty grid space.

 ### TaskItem
 Shows individual project tasks within project detail views, with drag-and-drop support.